shijiangming1/3D-ATRES/README.md

 ## 🌐 Live Demo

 We have built an **[interactive online demo](http://521661fbe9494e65b3805ad5028c5cc1.cloud.lanyun.net:10000/)** where you can upload point clouds and referring expressions to see 3D-ATRES in action!
+In addition, we have open-source the code for all visual interaction tools.
+You can find all the relevant code in the **web2.4_EN/**

 #### Example1
 ![example1](./assets/example1.gif)